-

 (NH4)3PO4 → 3NH3 + H3PO4

-The ammonium phosphate reacts with the lead nitrate, which results in forming of lead phosphate and ammonium nitrate.
+- When ammonium phosphate reacts with lead nitrate, a double displacement reaction takes place and lead phosphate and ammonium nitrate are formed.

 Uses